-In addition to IFRS 16 as detailed in Note 2, the following accounting Standards became effective for accounting periods beginning on or after 1 January 2019 and are applicable to the Company.
-The Company's accounting policies are already consistent with the new requirements and adoption had no impact on the financial statements of the Company.
+The following new accounting standards or amendments to existing standards became effective for accounting periods beginning on or after 1 January 2020 and are applicable to the Company.
+The Company's accounting policies are already consistent with the new requirements and / or adoption had no impact on the financial statements of the Company.